LineaFuller/Project_1/README.md

 ## Conclusion and results

-Time vs precipitation: no correlation
+-Time vs precipitation: Precipitation patters did not seem to change over time.
+The comparison for each country produced a weak r-value signifying that there was no significant relationship between time and precipitation.

-Time vs Temperature: moderate correlation: linear regression
+Time vs Temperature: All three countries showed in increase in temperature over the years.
+All three graphs produced significant r-values representing a moderatae correlation.